Center Hill, Florida

 Center Hill is a city in Sumter County, Florida, United States.
-The population was 988 at the 2010 census.
-According to the U.S Census estimates of 2018, the city had a population of 1,409.
+The population was 846 at the 2020 census.

 History

 Early inhabitants

-By 1800, black Seminoles and "maroons", or fugitive slaves, had settled in Abraham's Old Town and the Wahoo Swamp.
-Maroons who fought for England joined the black Seminoles after the runaway slaves fled to Florida, a free territory under Spanish rule, to avoid remaining in slavery following the American Revolution.
-Both black Seminoles and maroons lived with the Seminoles in a feudal-like relationship; the black Seminoles paid the Seminoles with a percentage of their crops in exchange for their freedom.
-The black Seminoles settled in the Center Hill area in 1813 and named it Peliklakaha.
+By 1800, Black Seminoles and "maroons", or fugitive slaves, had settled in the present-day City of Center Hill, which was initially called "Abraham's Old Town", near the Wahoo Swamp.
+Maroons who fought for England joined the Black Seminoles after the runaway slaves fled to Florida, a free territory under Spanish rule, to avoid remaining in slavery following the American Revolution.
+Both Black Seminoles and maroons lived with the Seminoles in a feudal-like relationship; the Black Seminoles paid the Seminoles with a percentage of their crops in exchange for their freedom.
+The Black Seminoles settled in the Center Hill area in 1813 and named it "Peliklakaha".
 Accompanying them was Seminole chief Micanopy, who made Peliklakaha his residence after the death of Payne.

 The town had about 100 residents.
 They came as runaway slaves from Georgia.
 Others were of African descent, specifically from the Kongo region, and some Seminoles, including one of Micanopy's wives, lived in Peliklakaha.
 The town's layout was influenced by slave quarters, Seminole villages, and African villages.
 The residents lived in buildings constructed from daub, thatch, and lumber.
-Peliklakaha participated in regional trade with the Seminoles, black hunters travelling to South Florida, and white travelers as the village was located at the center of several well-travelled Indian trails.
+Peliklakaha participated in regional trade with the Seminoles, black hunters travelling to South Florida, and white travelers as the village was located at the center of several well-travelled Native American trails.

 The United States and Florida governments noticed the area's fertility.
-In 1823, while informing the Seminoles about the meeting at Moultrie Creek, Horatio S. Dexter, an envoy sent by Florida territorial governor William P. Duval, discovered that the black Seminoles grew rice, peanuts, and corn.
+In 1823, while informing the Seminoles about the meeting at Moultrie Creek, Horatio S. Dexter, an envoy sent by Florida territorial governor William P. Duval, discovered that the Black Seminoles grew rice, peanuts, and corn.
 In 1826, United States Army General George McCall visited Peliklakaha and noticed that their farms were located on what General McCall called "the finest land".